ripl-lab/rosvenv/README.md

 This tool was developed by Adrian Röfer at the University of Freiburg.
 The orgininal instructions are below but I have created simplified instruction here for RIPL lab members to use.

 1. Install Docker for Ubuntu using Debian packages.
 [Official guide here](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
-2. Add your user to the `docker` group: `sudo usermod -aG docker $USER`
+2. Add your user to the `docker` group: `sudo usermod -aG docker $USER`.
+You will need to restart your computer after this step.
 3. Clone this repository: `git clone git@github.com:ripl-lab/rosvenv.git`
-4. Source the instal script: `source path/to/rosvenv/install_rosvenv.bash`
+4. Source the instal script: `source path/to/rosvenv/install_rosvenv.bash`.
+Press `y` for yes and allow the program to install ROS in the docker container.

 # ROSVENV - A lightweight tool for isolating (and dockerizing) ROS1